 From September 2002 through September 2005, more than 500 of these rescue workers, the majority of them firefighters between the ages of 35 and 45, completed this sauna detoxification project, and the results were astounding.

 Before treatment, which averaged 33 days, they missed a median of 2.1 days of work per month and had 4.4 days of limited activity.
 Symptom severity scores—which rated 10 systems, including skin, respiratory, emotional, cognitive, and musculoskeletal—were high, and half of the participants were taking drugs to manage their symptoms.

-After this detoxification program, the number of days of missed work or limited activity fell to 0.2, symptom scores dropped dramatically, and 84 percent of participants had discontinued all their drugs because their symptoms had cleared up.
-They also had significant improvements in thyroid function, balance, reaction time, and even IQ!
+After this detoxification program, the number of days of missed work or limited activity fell to 0.2, symptom scores dropped dramatically, and 84% of participants had discontinued their use of drugs previously used to treat their symptoms.
+They also had significant improvements in thyroid function, balance, and reaction time.